 Want to know more?
 Contact me to discuss further.
-First appointment is a chance for you both to tell me what you both want from your relationship and therapy and I will explain more about how I work using Imago relationship therapy and through establishing safety I will work with you both to begin the process of bringing you both into deeper connection with each other.
+First appointment is a chance for you both to tell me what you both want from your relationship and therapy and I will explain more about how I work.
+I will work with you both to begin the process of bringing you both into deeper connection with each other.

 Training, qualifications & experience

 Completed 4 Year training in Transactional Analysis Psychotherapy.
 TA therapist.

 MA Social Work